 • 3 miles from the beach

 • Computer Science

-• Stony Brook accepts both the SUNY Application and the Common Application.
+• Stony Brook accepts the SUNY Application, the Common Application, and the Coalition Application.